Mulpeter91/Github-Actionman/README.md

     steps:
       #Example 4.1
       - uses: actions/checkout@v2

       - name: Use print message composite action
         uses: ./.github/actions/print-message
         with:                                 # <- With keyword to signify parameters
           message: "Cobra Kai never dies"     # <- Named parameter in the called action.
 ```
+The composite action lists its parameters with the `inputs` keyword.
+Parameters can be `required: true` or `false`, include
+a `description` and a `default` value if no value is passed.
+In our case, a `message` value is sent but a `version` value is not.

 [**Composite Action**](https://github.com/Mulpeter91/Github-Actionman/blob/main/.github/actions/print-message/action.yml)
 ```yaml
 name: Print Parameters